brigadecore/brigade/README.md

 [![Build Status](http://acid.technosophos.me:7744/log/deis/acid/status.svg)](http://acid.technosophos.me:7744/log/deis/acid/id/master)

-Acid is a tool for running scriptable autmated tasks in the cloud.
+Acid is a tool for running scriptable automated tasks in the cloud.
 It is ideally suited for CI/CD workloads.
 Acid runs as part of a Kubernetes cluster.

 For example, Acid can be used to run CI tasks on a GitHub repository: